 - increases overall forward flow and mean arterial pressure (MAP)

 - increases coronary perfusion

-Impellas traditionally come in three flavors:
+Impellas traditionally come in several flavors:

 - Impella 2.5 (9 French catheter, 12 French motor) has a peak flow of 2.5 liters/minute and can be placed into the LV from the femoral artery